Kyletheco2002/Sudoku-Solution-Checker/README.md

 # Sudoku-Solution-Checker
 This repository includes a sudoku solution checker program made using C++ as a course work done for a college class.

+This program was developed and run using Code::Blocks

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a